Why You Keep Choosing the Same Person (With a Different Face)

 How You Fight

 Anxious: You pursue.
 You need to talk it out NOW.
 You over-explain.
 You cry.
-You try desperately to restore connection because distance feels like death.
+You try desperately to restore the connection because distance feels like death.

 Avoidant: You shut down.
 You go quiet.
 You need space.
-Talking about it feels overwhelming so you withdraw until you can process alone.
+Talking about it feels overwhelming, so you withdraw until you can process alone.

-Disorganized: You swing between both—pursuing intensely, then suddenly going cold.
+Disorganised: You swing between both—pursuing intensely, then suddenly going cold.
 You might say cruel things, then panic about abandonment.

 Secure: You can stay present.
 You can tolerate discomfort.
 You know conflict doesn't mean the relationship is ending.

-How You Choose Partners
+How You Choose Your Partners

 Why You Can't Just "Choose Better"